Skip to main content

 Start, stop, restart

-• Stop, start or restart a Radix application component
+• Stop, Scale, reset or restart a Radix application component

 rx restart component -a your-app-name -e your-env-name --component your-component-name